Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 ## Use case

 This table summarizes the local compute resources available to the developers of the challenge registry.
-The same information is displayed for two types of EC2 instances that were selected as candidates as alternative development environment for the team members.
+The same information is displayed for two types of Amazon EC2 instances that were selected as candidate alternative development environments for the team members.
 The table also includes the runtimes in seconds of different tasks such as linting or testing all the projects included in the monorepo (the method used to generate these results is described in the next section).